List of BanG Dream! characters: Moca Aoba

-Despite her sleepy and sometimes annoying nature, Moca is sharp and understands the concerns of her friends, serving as a mediator for various in-band disputes.
+Despite her sleepy and sometimes annoyed nature, Moca is sharp and understands the concerns of her friends, serving as a mediator for various in-band disputes.
 For instance, as a child, she is the first to approach Ran and invite her to play with the friends at the park.
 In middle school, she also catches on to Ran's behavior after being in a separate class.
 When the band becomes fractured by Ran repeatedly distancing herself prior to Girl Jam, Moca directly starts an argument in Tsugumi's hospital room that boils over until they are chided by a nurse, causing them to realize their friendship is too strong to be broken by petty disagreements.
 Although Moca supports Ran's growth, she develops a fear of being left behind and being unable to help her, which is eventually alleviated when Ran expresses her appreciation for her presence.

 She is voiced by Sachika Misawa.
 Misawa is a co-host of the Afterglow radio show Sunset STUDIO.
 Moca is voiced by Cat Thomas in the dub.